 You dont have to wait at all to inject hyaluronidase for Restylane removal.
 You could have it done immediately, if you really wanted to.
 It usually takes many less injections of hyaluronidase than you had of Restylane, but it depends on the injector's technique.

-It is okay to use hyaluronidase to dissolve Restylane
+When to consider hyaluronidase to reverse / dissolve Restylane

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.